 Impact on Faculty

-It is vitally important that faculty hold class during that first week of the semester and/or ensure that sufficient information about the course is provided to each student (posted on Blackboard, notified by email, etc.) so that the students can make a decision on whether to continue the course past the critical first week.
+It is vitally important that faculty hold class during that first week of the semester and/or ensure that sufficient information about the course is provided to each student (posted on Canvas, notified by email, etc.) so that the students can make a decision on whether to continue the course past the critical first week.

 Impact on Graduate Students

 Withdrawing from a course mid-semester can result in a student falling out of full-time status, because students will not be able to “pick up” additional research credits after the first week of the semester.
 (Technically, changing from 1 cr. of Research Other Than Thesis to 4 cr. of Research Other Than Thesis is the equivalent of dropping the 1 cr. course and adding a 4 cr. course, which is not allowed after the first week of the semester under the new Drop/Add policy.)
 Falling out of full-time status is a potential problem because –

 - For most international students, maintaining full-time status is a visa requirement.

 - For domestic students, full-time status is generally required for student loan deferral.